bakhtawar785/Testing-Suite/cypress/README.md

 ============================================================
-               Cypress Assignment – SauceDemo
+               Cypress - end-to-end tests
 ============================================================

-This project contains Cypress end-to-end tests for the SauceDemo website (https://www.saucedemo.com).
 The tests use the Page Object Model (POM) and custom Cypress command for reusability and better code structure.

 ------------------------------------------------------------
 Tools & Technologies Used: